 Headings are important for formatting purposes, but research shows that they also matter for search rankings on a more direct level.
 There are several types of header tags.
 You have your H1, your H2, and your H3.
 Some websites even have H4s and H5s, depending on their style sheet.

-But as we stated before, your H1 should never look spammy.
-The keyword must fit naturally within it and make sense within the page’s context.
 H2s and H3s are more important for formatting than anything else.
-But as you should know, formatting enhances the ease of use, positively impacting search rankings.
-They also serve as a great way to categorize sections of a page.
+But as you should know, formatting enhances ease of use and positively impacts search rankings.
+It also serves as a great way to categorize sections of a page.

 URL Slugs